Core Idea

 - CAP-Theorem: Theoretical framework explaining why distributed transactions reduce availability

-- Bounded-Context: Domain boundaries often define appropriate transaction scope in distributed architectures
+- Bounded-Context: Domain boundaries often define appropriate transaction scope

 - Architecture-Quantum: Transaction boundaries frequently define quantum boundaries due to transactional coupling